aramisgithub/questpresentation/document.md

 - Mushu \alert{doesn't harm} Mulan in any way

-- In comparison, Poseidon \alert{tricks} Odysseus many times getting him into frustrating situations
+- In comparison, Poseidon \alert{tricks} Odysseus many times by getting him into frustrating situations

 ## The Herald

 - The herald in the Odyssey is the \alert{starting} \alert{of} the \alert{war}
+  in Troy

-  in Troy---This conforms to the archetype because it tells Odysseus to
-  \alert{go to war}
+    - This conforms to the archetype because it tells Odysseus to \alert{go to war}

-- The herald in Mulan is \alert{Mushu} and the \alert{Consul} of the Emperor---He conforms to the archetype by \alert{telling the news} to the Captain
+- The herald in Mulan is \alert{Mushu} and the \alert{Consul} of the Emperor

+    - He conforms to the archetype by \alert{telling the "news"} to the Captain

 ## Similarities